eFoam: Foam cut to size

 What are memory foam pillows

 Some side and front sleepers find flat memory foam pillows too rigid, but it comes down to personal preference.
-A moulded pillow is the best memory foam pillow for side sleepers, offering a high raised section which supports the neck but leaves room for the shoulder.
+A moulded pillow is often the best memory foam pillow for side sleepers, offering a high raised section that supports the neck but leaves room for the shoulder.

 Are memory foam pillows toxic?

-No, if brought from a responsible, high-quality UK manufacturer such as eFoam.
+No, if bought from a responsible, high-quality UK manufacturer such as eFoam.
 However, some memory foams made outside the UK can contain toxic chemicals and isocyanates, which can cause irritation.

 Which memory foam pillow is best?

-The best memory foam pillow depends on your preferred sleeping position and desire for a shaped or flat pillow.
-It is recommended that you try several in-person before deciding.
-However, standard memory foam pillows are typically most popular.
+The best memory foam pillow depends on your preferred sleeping position and whether you want a shaped or flat pillow.
+It's recommended that you try several in person before deciding, though standard memory foam pillows are typically the most popular.
+For more, see our memory foam pillow guide and our guide to how memory foam is made.